saizhang1/NLP-text-analysis/README.md

 Whereas the product team is working on V2 of Grids, user’s feedback is considered a valuable source to formulate requirements for the next version of this feature.
-As a user's insights analytics manager you need to identify core user’s issues / advancements -> and to make suggestions of what should we focus on
+As a user's insights analytics manager you need to identify core user’s issues / advancements -> and to make suggestions of what should we focus on / take into account while developing new Grids

 ## Dataset
 ### NPS: